karenortizbecerra/website/content/publication/1. testing_attrition/index.md

 ---
-title: "Correcting Attrition Bias via Changes-in-Changes"
+title: "Testing Attrition Bias in Field Experiments"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here